 Coffee’s roots can be traced to northeastern Ethiopia, and there’s archaeological evidence in the Sufi shrines of Yemen suggesting that it was consumed regularly as early as the 15th century.
 From its original cultivation in southern Arabia, the sacred bean began to spread across the Muslim world into Europe, India, Indonesia and, eventually, the Americas.

 Now, over 2.25 billion cups are consumed every day, with beans harvested from the cherries of trees cultivated in more than 70 different countries.

 As technological innovation and globalization has led to a world that feels increasingly small, coffee connoisseurs seem willing to go much further afield in search of exotic varieties to give them their daily java fix.
-Here, we present a gourmet java aficionado‘s guide to the best coffee around the world:
+Here, we present a gourmet java aficionado’s guide to the best coffee in the world:

 Africa is the birthplace of coffee, so it’s no surprise that virtually every central African nation grows it, (including 7 of the world’s Top 25 coffee exporters).
 Kenya has emerged as a perennial favorite among connoisseurs, in part because of its unique combination of climate, soil and elevation.
 But, according to Jeff Taylor of PT’s Coffee Roasting Company, Roast magazine’s 2009 Roaster of the Year, what really separates Kenyan coffee is the variety of trees they use.

 “Farms in Kenya often use a mix of varieties called SL-28 and SL-34, which have proven year after year to produce exceptional coffee.
 They were originally developed by Scott Laboratories decades ago, with the intent of being disease-resistant, but they also happened to be exceptional in flavor.”
 Compared to some of the world’s other gourmet coffees, Kenyan varieties are a relative bargain, averaging under $30 a pound.